kuzzleio/documentation-old/plugin-reference/source/includes/_creating-plugins.md

 module.exports = MyPlugin;
 ```

-### Executing listeners in separate threads
+### Executing hooks in separate threads

-Plugins declaring asynchronous listeners can also be executed in separate threads.
-This is handy when the listeners perform heavy computations that may corrupt the performances of the Kuzzle Core.
+Plugins declaring hooks can also be executed in separate threads.
+This is handy when they perform heavy computations that may corrupt the performances of the Kuzzle Core.

 To achieve this, Kuzzle must specify a `threads` property in the [custom configuration](/guide/#configuring-kuzzle) of the Plugin.